HinayDevelpor22/Weather-App/README.md

 # Weather-App
-Front End of Weather App using HTML, CSS, JavaScript
+Front End of Weather App using HTML, CSS, JavaScript.